dudash/openshift-docker-solr/README.md

 Now you can access it via the route that was automatically exposed on port 8983 and whereever your OpenShift apps route (e.g. openshift-solr-myproject.127.0.0.1.nip.io)

-* (optionally) Import the image stream to make this available in the webconsole of OpenShift `> TBD`
+* (optionally) You can import the image stream to make this available in the webconsole of OpenShift `> TBD need to write the image stream template`

 ### Cluster considerations
 TBD node selectors to make sure SOLR goes to a node w/ enough memory